 Jack Greenwald Papers

 Jack Greenwald was born June 14, 1928 in Columbus, Ohio, the youngest son of Rabbi Yekusiel Yehudah Greenwald (1888 - 1954).
-He came to Denver, Colorado in 1946 and received his Bachelor of Science of Law, 1950, and his Juris Doctorate, 1952 from the University of Denver.
-Professionally, he specialized in the area of mechanic's liens and public work projects claims, is the author of several editions of "Liens and Claims," and served as President of sixteen Jewish organizations.
-The collection contains: Four Jewish orgainzational award dinner journals honoring Jack Greenwald, going back to 1974; "Letters to the Editor" and articles written by Jack Grenwald; Collection contains correspondence; articles and news stories about him; and materials from his second Bar Mitzvah, including information on his father.
+Rabbi Greenwald Rabbi Greenwald only knew German and had to learn Yiddish before he became rabbi of the Beth-Jacob Shul in Columbus, Ohio, a Yiddi.
+Jack Greenwald came to Denver, Colorado in 1946 and received his Bachelor of Science of Law, 1950, and his Juris Doctorate, 1952, both degrees from the University of Denver.
+Professionally, he specialized in the area of mechanic's liens and public work projects claims, is the author of several editions of "Liens and Claims," and served as president or chairman of sixteen Jewish organizations.
+The collection contains four Jewish organizational award dinner journals honoring Jack Greenwald, going back to 1974; "Letters to the Editor;" and articles written by Jack Greenwald.
+Collection also contains correspondence, articles and news clippings about him, and materials from his second Bar Mitzvah, including information on his father.

 - 1949 - 2012